-Education Outside currently serves 37 public elementary and K-8 schools in San Francisco, and we're growing every year to meet demand.
+Education Outside currently serves 47 public elementary and K-8 schools in San Francisco and Redwood City, and we're growing every year to meet demand.
 SFUSD schools, read on to find out how to join our program.

 Not in San Francisco?
 Click here to find out how you can bring Education Outside to your school or district!

 Education Outside provides public elementary schools with dedicated, onsite instructors who teach a standards-based curriculum, during school hours, to children in all grade levels.
 We use school garden "classrooms" as our living laboraties, where science comes to life naturally.

 Education Outside's instructors are dynamic, highly accomplished emerging leaders who have a background in science, environmental education, agriculture, and working with children.
 As AmeriCorps service members, our instructors commit to serving 1,700 hours per year and undergoing 300 hours of training.
 After a rigorous application and training process, we assign each service member instructor to a school site for a two-year term of service.
 From Monday through Thursday, Education Outside's instructors teach in their outdoor classroom and help coordinate sustainability efforts at their schools.
 Fridays are reserved for Education Outside trainings and school site administration work.